 ENTARTETE KUNST – EINE AUSSTELLUNG DER NSDAP, Munich, 1937

-Artists: Exhibiting more than 650 works of art, this exhibition included, amongst many others Alexander Archipenko, Willi Baumeister, Max Beckmann, Heinrich Campendonk, Marc Chagall, Otto Dix, Max Ernst, Lyonel Feininger, Ludwig Gies, George Grosz, Erich Heckel, Vasily Kandinsky, Ernst Ludwig Kirchner, Paul Klee, Oskar Kokoschka, Wilhelm Lehmbruck, Franz Marc, Jean Metzinger, Paula Modersohn-Becker, László Moholy-Nagy, Emil Nolde, Max Pechstein, Oskar Schlemmer, Karl Schmidt-Rottluff, Max Schulze-Sölde, Kurt Schwitters
+Artists: Exhibiting more than 650 works of art, this exhibition included works by Alexander Archipenko, Willi Baumeister, Max Beckmann, Heinrich Campendonk, Marc Chagall, Otto Dix, Max Ernst, Lyonel Feininger, Ludwig Gies, George Grosz, Erich Heckel, Vasily Kandinsky, Ernst Ludwig Kirchner, Paul Klee, Oskar Kokoschka, Wilhelm Lehmbruck, Franz Marc, Jean Metzinger, Paula Modersohn-Becker, László Moholy-Nagy, Emil Nolde, Max Pechstein, Oskar Schlemmer, Karl Schmidt-Rottluff, Max Schulze-Sölde, Kurt Schwitters and more.

 Opening: July 19, 1937, Hofgarten-Arkaden, Munich